 The following criteria have been established by the Psychology Program and the Graduate School at Baylor: BA (or equivalent); minimum 3.0 GPA; minimum GRE total score of 300 (verbal + quantitative); three letters of recommendation; personal statement of interest; expressed areas of academic/research interests compatible with those of faculty.
 The TOEFL (or equivalent) is required for all international students.
 Note that these are minimums, in most cases.
 Median scores in recent years have been substantially higher than those stated above.

 Where and When to Send Application Material

-It is the applicant's responsibility to make sure that all application materials are received in the Graduate School's Admissions Office by December 1, 2017.
+It is the applicant's responsibility to make sure that all application materials are received in the Graduate School's Admissions Office by December 1, 2018.
+The application portal is CURRENTLY CLOSED.
+Anticipated re-opening is October 1, 2018.
 All application materials and application fee must be submitted online to the Baylor Graduate School, which is separate from the Department of Psychology & Neuroscience.
 Incomplete applications will not be considered.
 The most frequent causes of incomplete applications are (1) lack of GRE scores; (2) lack of official transcripts from all institutions of higher education attended; and (3) lack of sufficient references.